Loïc Le Meur

 Loïc Le Meur (born 14 July 1972) is a French entrepreneur and blogger.
-He served as Executive Vice President EMEA at software company Six Apart after merging French blogging company Ublog with Six Apart in July 2004.
+He was Executive Vice President EMEA at software company Six Apart after merging French blogging company Ublog with Six Apart in July 2004.
 In late 2006 Le Meur became a public backer of French presidential candidate Nicolas Sarkozy and joined Sarkozy's campaign team as an advisor on Internet-related topics.

 Career

 In 1996, Loïc Le Meur founded his first company, interactive agency B2L, after graduating from HEC Paris.

 He also founded RapidSite France with his wife a web hosting company for small businesses in France.
 In 1999, he sold RapidSite to France Télécom where it became part of Wanadoo.

 In 2000, he founded application service provider Tekora.

 In 2003, he got involved with French weblog hosting company Ublog which he purchased from its founder, fellow Breton Stéphane Le Solliec in October 2003.
 He then grew Ublog and merged the company with Six Apart where he became Executive Vice President in 2004.
 He held his role as EVP EMEA until March 2007 when he handed his job over to long-time business partner Olivier Creiche.
 Le Meur remains Honorary Chair of Six Apart Europe.

-In 2015, he founded leade.rs, a platform for keynote speakers.
+In 2015, he founded leade.rs, a platform for speakers.
 In 2019, leade.rs was acquired by Animoca.
 Le Meur joined Animoca as a venture partner to assist in growth and expansion opportunities.

 Blogging and LeWeb

 In 2004 Le Meur became part of the team behind the official World Economic Forum blog.

 Since 2004, Le Meur has organized a conference focused on blogging and the web world with Géraldine Le Meur, his wife until recently.
 In December 2006, he managed to get Shimon Peres, Nicolas Sarkozy, and French politician François Bayrou on stage at LeWeb '03.
 More than 2,600 people from 60 different countries attended in 2010.
-Approximately 3200 attended in 2014.
+Approximately 3,200 attended in 2014.